 He argued that the convention violated the rights of parents and "contains elements of an ideological nature" and that recent reforms introduced in the country in recent years provided sufficient protection for women.

-Around 2,000 people marched in the Polish capital Warsaw last Friday to protest against the move, many dressed as characters from the Handmaid's Tale while shouting "stop violence against women".
+Around 2,000 people marched in the Polish capital Warsaw a fortnight ago to protest against the move, many dressed as characters from the Handmaid's Tale while shouting "stop violence against women".

 The Istanbul Convention is the world's first binding instrument to prevent and combat violence against women, from marital rape to female genital mutilation.